-To offer visionary performances and site-specific ritual events that prove disarming in their authenticity, nourishing audiences with new paradigms of cultural meaning and compelling messages for our time.
+Offer visionary performances and site-specific events that prove disarming in their holistic authenticity.
+Nourish audiences with new paradigms of eco-cultural meaning and a compelling message for our time.

-I am inspired by the realization that s/he who tells the story rules the world.
-I am interested in telling stories that unravel and deconstruct belief systems that undermine our full potential as human beings.
-Often groups become disenfranchised by those who would oppress them to attain political and economic power.
-Control of a group’s true stories, cultural history, symbols and mythological rituals serves to undermine their identity, robbing them of their ability to thrive and effectively resist domination.
+Inspired by the realization that s/he who tells the story rules the world, I am interested in telling stories that unravel and deconstruct belief systems that undermine our full potential as human beings.
+Often, groups become disenfranchised by those who seek political and economic power.
+Control of a group’s stories, cultural history, symbolic language, mythological rituals and relationship with Nature serves to undermine their identity, robbing them of their ability to thrive.

 My latest play, Duir-wyyd: The Dreamer’s Doorway, follows a band of Druids, members of an illuminated spiritual elite revered as practitioners of ancient Celtic wisdom.
 “Duir-wyyd” or “Druid” translates as one who can traverse the veil between the worlds to experience and transmit sacred knowledge.
 Allied with the spirits of Nature, Druids were the shamanic leaders of their time, tending to their people as healers, bards and visionaries.
 With a stirring musical score, luscious vocals, ancient poetic lore and arresting physical-theatre, Duir-wyyd: The Dreamer’s Doorway engages with the spirits of nature, weaving tangible magic.
 The world premiere was presented in the Women’s Voices Theater Festival, Washington DC, October 2015.
 View an excerpt from the play: Willow Spirits Emerging.